truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 ## Two_Factor Commands

-The **two_factor** namespace has five commands is based on functions found in the SCALE API and web UI.
+The **two_factor** namespace has five commands and is based on functions found in the SCALE API and web UI.
 It provides access to two-factor authentication (2FA) configuration methods through the five **two_factor** commands.

 ### Config Command